 What is Self-awareness?

 Self-awareness is a process of getting to know ourselves better.
 The more we delve deeper into ourselves, the more aware we become of our conditioned mindset, thought patterns, insecurities, fear etc. Daily self-introspection helps us re-condition our mindset and emerge as better version of ourselves.
 Self-awareness creates better understanding of how our conscious mind works.
 Getting to know ourselves better or creating self-awareness simply means shedding few layers of toxic traits, habits and thought patterns, re-conditioning our thought process and creating a healthy mindset.
 When we become more aware of ourselves, we develop a healthy and positive mindset and this will definitely benefit all the people who are closely associated with us.
-Being Self aware actually means realizing that out true nature is in the state of complete bliss.
+Being Self aware actually means getting in touch with our inner core-the soul and realizing that its true nature is pure bliss.
 It is beyond myriad of thoughts, feelings and emotions, it’s just complete pure “Bliss.”

 Why is Self-awareness required?

 We often project our insecurities/deeply embedded trauma (because of past bitter experiences) onto others , just to unleash our frustration and release our negative emotions.
 By doing so, we forget that we are inflicting pain on others.
 Becoming aware of our very own toxic traits, will help us create a positive and healthy atmosphere.
 In order to become aware, we need to self-introspect on a daily basis.
 This habit help us keep our thoughts in check.

 3 ways to create a healthy mindset by becoming more aware of ourselves: